AlexDatTr/AlexDatTr/README.md

 -->

-I'm a data analyst with expertise in machine learning, Python, SQL, Tableau, Power BI, and Excel.
+I'm a data analyst with business background and expertise in machine learning, Python, SQL, Tableau, Power BI, and Excel.
 I'm currently seeking new opportunities to apply my skills and contribute to impactful projects.

 ## Skills